rasaghnak/Dynamic-Stock-Stream-Processing-with-Kafka-and-AWS/README.md

 # Dynamic Stock Stream Processing with Kafka and AWS

-Real-time data processing is the backbone of modern data-driven businesses. **Stock-Market-Real-Time-Data-Analysis** is a full-stack, scalable pipeline that simulates real-world stock market scenarios by generating, processing, storing, and analyzing real-time stock data.
+Dynamic Stock Stream Processing with Kafka and AWS, is a scalable pipeline that simulates real-world stock market scenarios by generating, processing, storing, and analyzing real-time stock data.
 This project combines cutting-edge technologies like **Apache Kafka**, **Amazon S3**, **AWS Glue**, and **Amazon Athena** to deliver an end-to-end data streaming and analytics platform.

 ---